 - Very high blood pressure — systolic blood pressure over 180 millimeters of mercury (mm Hg) or diastolic blood pressure over 120 mm Hg

-- A blood pressure medication or medications that previously controlled your blood pressure no longer work
+- High blood pressure that no longer responds to medication that previously controlled your blood pressure

 - Sudden-onset high blood pressure before age 30 or after age 55